Diseases & Conditions

 Steroid injections.
 Cortisone is a powerful anti-inflammatory medicine that is injected directly into your shoulder joint.

 Physical therapy.
 Specific exercises will help restore motion.
 These may be done under the supervision of a physical therapist or via a home program.
 Therapy includes stretching or range of motion exercises for the shoulder.
 Sometimes heat is used to help loosen the shoulder up before stretching.
 Below are examples of some of the exercises that might be recommended.
+Note: Consult with your treating physician or physical therapist about how many repetitions and sets you should perform of each exercise in each session.

 - Forward flexion — supine position.
 Lie on your back with your legs straight.
 Use your unaffected arm to lift your affected arm overhead until you feel a gentle stretch.
 Hold for 15 seconds and slowly lower to start position.
 Relax and repeat.